 The interdependence of the economy and the environment amplify the consequences of the individual and collective actions of all agencies, organizations, businesses and individuals within the Basin Ecosystem.
-Their mututal interests must be explicitly acknowledged and partnerships developed to pursue public and private sector actions that benefit the Basin Ecosystem.
+Their mutual interests must be explicitly acknowledged and partnerships developed to pursue public and private sector actions that benefit the Basin Ecosystem.

-- Supporting existing partnerships that integrate interests and management approaches in the Basin Ecosystem, such as Remedial Action Plans and Lakewide Management Plans. - Implementing binational agreements and initiatives, such as the Great Lakes Water Quality Agreement and the Convention on Great Lakes Fisheries, in such a way that recognizes broader issues of shared concern, including habitat protection, fisheries management, shoreline protection, biodiversity and water quantity management. - Developing partnerships with all Basin interests to address commonly identified problems and to harmonize institutional relationships and authorities. - Basing Ecosystem policies and programs on scientific research. - Evaluating current and prospective policies and programs on the basis of their consistency with, and responsiveness to, the principles of the Charter and the goals and objectives of relevant Basin laws and agreements.
+- Supporting existing partnerships that integrate interests and management approaches in the Basin Ecosystem, such as Remedial Action Plans and Lakewide Management Plans. - Implementing binational agreements and initiatives, such as the Great Lakes Water Quality Agreement and the Convention on Great Lakes Fisheries, in such a way that recognizes broader issues of shared concern, including habitat protection, fisheries management, shoreline protection, biodiversity and water quantity management. - Supporting full implementation of relevant federal, state and provincial laws and programs, and securing requisite resources to accomplish stated goals. - Developing partnerships among Basin interests to address commonly identified problems and to harmonize institutional relationships and authorities. - Basing Ecosystem policies and programs on the findings of sound scientific research. - Evaluating current and prospective policies and programs on the basis of their consistency with, and responsiveness to, the principles of the Charter and the goals and objectives of relevant Basin laws and agreements.